MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/azure-monitor-agent-performance.md

 ## Best practices for agent as a forwarder.

-- Linux AMA should target 10K EPS.
-There is a 20k EPS warning which does not mean there was data loss unless the warning is persistent over a period of time.
+- Linux AMA should target 10k EPS.
+There is a 20k EPS warning that does not mean data lost.
+AMA does not guarantee a lossless connection.
+However, loss is more likely when EPS is over 10k.
 - The forwarder should be on a dedicated system to eliminate potential interference from other workloads.
 - The forwarder system should be monitored for CPU, memory, and disk utilization to prevent overloads from causing data loss.
 - Where possible use a load balancer and redundant forwarder systems to improve reliability and scalability.